Under construction. May contain errors!

 To use inline styles, use the style attribute in the relevant tag.
 The style attribute can contain any CSS property.

-This will only affect this 'h3' header in this page.
-All other 'h3' headers on the page will have the default color chosen by the browser, like in this page:
+page.
+All other 'h3' headers on the page will have the

-.mystyle { color: red; font-size: 1,3em; }
+<head> <style> .mystyle { color: red; font-size: 1,3em; } </style> </head>

 This will style this text in red.
 Look in the code of this page to see the <span class="mystyle">this text in red</span>